moulid15/odas-testing2/README.md

     WantedBy=multi-user.target
     ```

-3. sudo su to log-in to root.
+3. `sudo su` to log-in to root.
-4. run systemctl start rot13
+4. run `systemctl start rot13` start the service manually
-5. systemctl enable rot13
+5. `systemctl enable rot13` auto start on boot

 Since rot13.service is already running, if we want to restart it then we have to run
-systemctl daemon-reload
+</br> `systemctl daemon-reload`